 Model by KESS 1/43

 1965 500 Superfast Pininfarina Coupe: The 500 Superfast was the luxurious and powerful flagship of Ferraris touring cars.
 In total, only 37 were made between 1964 and 1967, with 25 series one cars like this one and the additional cars produced in 1967.
 Bare chassis and drivetrains were assembled at Ferrari then shipped to Pininfarina for steel bodies and interiors.
 Powered by a 5.0L Colombo designed V12, the big and somewhat heavy cars were able to make the most of their 400 bhp and could propel the car to a top-speed of 174 mph (280 kph).
-The car carried the Aerodynamica shape which would influence future Ferrari production cars.
-The long rear-end with Kamm tail gives it a fastback look.
-Undeniably one of the most rare and elusive Ferraris to own, it is also arguably the most beautiful of the production cars to come from Maranello.

 Model by MATRIX 1/43.